5 recommended OTC drugs

 Frequently asked

-Best OTC antifungal?
+The best OTC antifungal?

-How long do I apply the treatment?
+How long should I apply the treatment?

-Nail fungus — lacquer or pill?
+Fungal nail — lacquer or pill?

 How do I prevent recurrence?